-5 Mistakes that web publishers make when they run their AdOps in-house.
+5 Mistakes web publishers make with their in house AdOps.

 Date: January 12, 2019

 1. Not placing ad space strategically and becoming a victim of banner blindness.